 Leche Flan Tips:

 Strain the mixture for 4 times, use a fine sieve or strainer.
 Traditionally my auntie would even use a “gauze like cloth” to strain the mixture just to make sure there is no lumps and the flan will be super smooth.

-To check if Leche flan is cooked, insert a skewer or toothpick in the center and when it comes out clean, then your flan is good to go.
+To check if Leche flan is cooked, before taking out from the oven or steamer, insert a skewer or toothpick in the center and when it comes out clean, then your flan is good to go.